heseltime/progr2-img-depixelation/README.md

 ![image](https://github.com/heseltime/progr2-img-depixelation/assets/66922223/fab3d824-9a1b-4cac-8bb0-b7e93f2d3ab1)

-Simple Network architecture, minimal training.
+Simple Network architecture, minimal training: note it is actually worse than the IdentityModel (uses input as prediction, i.e., it does not perform any actual computation).
+There's some room for improvement.